robinrodricks/FluentFTP/README.md

 We have an extensive [automated test suite](https://github.com/robinrodricks/FluentFTP/wiki/Automated-Testing) that tests FluentFTP against many servers.
 We use docker to orchestrate containerized FTP servers that are used for testing.

+## Security

+We have a state-of-the-art [security system](https://github.com/robinrodricks/FluentFTP/wiki/Security) to prevent many known FTP attacks.

 ## Sponsorship